 Whenever I am designing a kitchen for a client, storage is one of the main priorities and with good reason.
 When you are working there every day you need to be able to find things easily without the need to get on your tummy and search to the back of that lower cabinet.

 I also understand that not all of us can simply renovate their kitchen overnight, but there are plenty of great ideas out there that will save your sanity when it comes to kitchen storage!
 So in the spirit of home, family and cooking here are my favourites.

 BASKETS & JARS

-Baskets are great for keeping lots of little things altogether in the one spot.
-Not only will this keep your benches nice and tidy, but you will know exactly where you favourite wooden spoon is when you’re in the middle of cooking dinner!
+Baskets are great for keeping lots of little things all together in the one spot.
+Not only will this keep your benches nice and tidy, but you will know exactly where your favourite wooden spoon is when you’re in the middle of cooking dinner!
 Using baskets in your pantry for spices or sauces will also give you much more storage space.
 I have a basket next to the toaster with fresh bread and baked items.
 The pantries below are so well set up and look great at the same time.
 I like to be able to see everything and this system makes it easy (if you have the space of course).
 You can always do it on a smaller scale to suit your own pantry.